Embraer ERJ family: Design

-The Embraer ERJ family is a series of twin-engine jet-powered regional jets.
+The Embraer ERJ family is a series of twin-engine regional jets.
 The ERJ family retains a relatively high level of commonality with the Embraer Legacy 600 business jet; the principal difference being the addition of winglets and additional fuel tanks as standard on the latter.
 The airframe is composed of stretched, machined and chemically milled aluminium, with CFRP for moving parts, GFRP for fairings and sidewalls, kevlar for leading edges and Nomex honeycomb-CFRP/GFRP sandwiches for floors.

 The EMB145 family is generally powered by a pair of Rolls-Royce AE 3007 series turbofan engines.
 Each engine has a bypass ratio of 5:1 and can generate up to 8,917 lbf of thrust.
 The engines are controlled by a dual Full Authority Digital Engine Controls (FADEC) arrangement, which is capable of controlling virtually all aspects of the engine and sending engine data to be displayed on the engine-indicating and crew-alerting system (EICAS) for the flight crew.